 And it’s certainly not the highest-paying gig if you consider how much work goes into producing a YouTube video.
 That said, YouTube can be monetized in other ways.
 You can use it to promote affiliate products, offer paid promotions, or sell your products.

 Cent for a cent, the advertising revenue that you earn per views is not a lot, but if you consider all the other potential monetization options, you can make a fair amount of money.

 The big advantage of streaming your play is that you can start to build a name for yourself and start attracting a loyal fanbase.
 The bigger the audience you have and the better you become, the higher your chance of cashing in.
 And of course, you get to improve your skills while playing, so that’s not quite a waste of time, is it?

-To check out our other guest posts, please click HERE.
+To check out our other guest posts, including ones from a streamer, please click HERE.